microsoft/Tools-for-Health-Data-Anonymization/README.md

 With perturbation rule, you can replace specific values with equally specific, but different values.
 You can choose to sample noise from a fixed range or a proportional range.
 There are a few parameters that can help you customize the noise amount for different FHIR types.
 - [required] **span** A non-negative value representing the random noise range.
 For *fixed* range type, the noise will be sampled from a uniform distribution over [-*span*, *span*].
 For *proportional* range type, the noise will be sampled from a uniform distribution over [-*span* * value, *span* * value].
 - [optional] **rangeType** Define whether the *span* value is *fixed* or *proportional*.
 The default value is *fixed*.
-- [optional] **roundTo** Round the output value to a specified number of decimal places as all quantity values are of decimal type.
-The default *roundTo* value *0* for integer types and *2* for decimal types.
+- [optional] **roundTo** A value from 0 to 28 that specifies the number of decimal places to round to.
+The default value is *0* for integer types and *2* for decimal types.

 Note that the target field should be of either a numeric type (integer, decimal, unsignedInt, positiveInt) or a quantity type (Quantity, SimpleQuantity, Money, etc.).